exercism/pharo-smalltalk/docs/INSTALLATION.md

  repository: 'github://exercism/pharo-smalltalk:master/dev/src';
  load.

-(Smalltalk at: #ExercismManager) welcome
+#ExercismManager asClass welcome.
 ```

-Evaluate the code by highlighting all of it, then right click and select _Do it_ from the menu, or use `ctrl + d`.
-After the
+Then evaluate the pasted code by highlighting all of it, right clicking then selecting _Do it_ from the menu (or use `ctrl + d`).

-Exercism tools have downloaded, you can proceed below.
+Now you can you can proceed below.

 ## Getting Started

-When you launch Pharo, you will see a Welcome project, in a [System Browser](https://medium.com/@richardeng/pharo-quick-start-5bab70944ce2#3099).
+When you launch Pharo, you will see a Welcome project, in a [System Browser](https://medium.com/@richardeng/pharo-quick-start-5bab70944ce2#3099) (_tip:_ if you ever lose this window you can open a new one from the Tools|System Browser menu).

-The top, left most panel shows packages in your environment, and you will notice the install script has already configured
+The top, left hand panel of the System browser shows packages in your environment, and you will notice the install script has already configured
 a package called `Exercism`, which contains a sub-project tag called `Welcome`.
-The second panel shows classes - and again
-there is a class called `Welcome`.
-Underneath the classes panel there are 3 buttons, "Hier." (show a class hierachy), "Class"
+The second panel shows classes, which also has a class called `Welcome`.
+Underneath the classes panel there are 4 radio buttons, "Flat" (shows the classes in the package), "Hier." (shows a class hierachy), "Inst. side" (shows instance methods), "Class side" (shows class methods/constructors).
-(toggle between class and instance methods), "Com." (toggle the class comments pane).

-If you click on the comments button, you can see the latest instructions for using Pharo Exercism.
+If you click on the Comment tab, you can see the latest instructions for using Pharo Exercism.
+Read the comments and try running your first test.

 For other file based languages you would normally jump to a terminal at this point, and use the exercism cli to fetch the
 next exercise.
-While Pharo can work with files in a similar manner, the environment is actually tuned to work with live objects, and classes,methods and source code are all considered objects like everything else.
+While Pharo can work with files in a similar manner, the environment is actually tuned to work with live objects.
+Classes, methods and source code are interestingly all objects like everything else in Pharo.
 You will learn more about this over the course of this track.

+## Loading Exercises

-For Exercism, we have included a plugin to Pharo that will let you retrieve and submit Pharo exercises from within the IDE.
+For Exercism, we have included a plugin that will let you retrieve and submit Pharo exercises from within the IDE.
 All you need to do is right click on a package (in this case, the Welcome package in the top left panel), and select the Exercism|Fetch Exercise
 menu item.
 This will prompt you for an exercise name (e.g. hello-world), and will then retrieve it automatically for you.

-Exercise names can be found on each exercise description off your [Pharo track](https://exercism.io/my/tracks/pharo) page.
+Exercise names can be found on each exercise description on your [Pharo track](https://exercism.io/my/tracks/pharo) page (far right).
-There is a *Downloading* heading with specific details and the exercise key to to type into the Fetch prompt.
-You don't need
-to use the suggested CLI command shown in the side bar.
+There is a *Download* instruction with a cli string that contains each exercise key.
+You can use the copy button next to the cli instructions and paste the entire string into the fetch prompt (and we will extract the key automatically).

-When you have entered a valid exercise, the plugin will retrieve the code and dispaly it in the System Browser, ready for
+When you have entered a valid exercise, the plugin will retrieve the relevant code and display it in the System Browser, ready for
 you to begin coding.

 <br/>